 The decline of coal-based energy production is an ongoing reality in Europe.
 Since 2012, total coal power generation has dropped by almost a third in the EU.
-The declining use of coal has led to mines closing down in a number of regions across Europe.
-Although the shift to a low-carbon economy presents many opportunities, economic and social impacts in many coal regions should not be ignored.
+The declining use of coal has led to mines closing down and power plants being decommissioned in a number of regions across Europe.
+The graph below summarises the current state of play of national coal phase-out commitments in the EU.

 The European Green Deal, presented by the Commission in December 2019, aims at making Europe the first climate-neutral bloc in the world by 2050.
-To help to achieve this goal, the Commission introduced the Just Transition Mechanism (proposal for Regulation COM/2020/22) which, with tailored financial and practical support will help workers and generate the necessary investments to areas particularly affected, like the EU coal regions.
+To help to achieve this goal, the Commission introduced the Just Transition Mechanism (proposal for Regulation COM/2020/22) which, alongside tailored financial and practical support, will help workers and generate the necessary investments to areas particularly affected, like the EU coal regions.

 The Initiative for coal regions in transition

-The 'Initiative for Coal Regions in Transition' works as an open forum, gathering all relevant parties, local, regional and national governments, businesses and trade unions, NGOs and academia since 2017.
-It promotes knowledge sharing and exchanges of experiences between EU coal regions, and represents a unique bottom-up approach to a just transition, enabling regions to identify and respond to their unique contexts and opportunities.
-All coal and carbon-intensive regions are invited to participate.
+The 'Initiative for Coal Regions in Transition' works as an open forum, which has gathered all relevant parties, local, regional and national governments, businesses and trade unions, NGOs and academia since 2017.
+It promotes knowledge-sharing and exchanges of experiences between EU coal regions, and represents a unique, bottom-up approach to a just transition, enabling regions to identify and respond to their unique contexts and opportunities.
+All EU coal regions are invited to participate.

 Factsheet: The Just Transition Mechanism (January 2020)